There are so many ways we could spend money on our families, what makes professional photography worthy of being called an investment?

 The purchase of the family home is, quite evidently, a large investment in the future of your family and, hopefully, in many years of family happiness.
-Often, we feel a sense of contentedness about investments, but feel some trepidation at the thought of shelling out money on expenses in general.
+Often, we feel a sense of contentment about investments, but feel some trepidation at the thought of shelling out money on general expenses.

 Certainly, a family may wish to seize a moment of their young children’s lives, sustaining that moment in the coming years as they grow and flourish.
-But similarly, one can envisage these same children as fully grown adults, pouring over the old photographs that signified important points in their family’s lives.
-Perhaps a wedding album of parents or grandparents, or maybe professionally shot family portraits.
-So for some photography is not only an investment in preserving images and capturing moments, but in the promise too, of a time when we will pause and reflect on days gone by.
+But similarly, one can envisage these same children as fully-grown adults, pouring over the old photographs that signified important points in their family’s lives.
+Perhaps a wedding album of parents or grandparents, or maybe professional family portraits.
+So, for some, photography is not only an investment in preserving images and capturing moments, but in the promise of reflection of days gone by.

 A unique and personal style captured within an image is surely worthy of investment.
-The ability to see an image as if through a ‘different lens’, and create a picture unique in its perspective is a gift worth celebrating and the resulting photographs should be considered not as an expense, but as an investment.
+The ability to see an image as if through a ‘different lens’ and create a picture unique in its perspective is a gift worth celebrating.
+The resulting portraits should be considered not as an expense, but as an investment.

-There are those that consider photography to be an art form, and great art is always a sound investment.
+There are those people that consider photography to be an art form, and great art is always a sound investment.
 For example, The Rhein III, (Andreas Gursky), fetched $4.3 million when it was sold in 2011.
 It’s difficult to argue that this was purely an expense.
 The value of such a piece will appreciate over time as good investments do.
-So while it could be considered a significant cost, in the eye of the purchaser it was certainly an expense worthy of investment.

-Like any good investment, you need to spend money on photography for it to pay dividends.
+So, while it could be considered a significant cost, in the eye of the purchaser it was certainly an expense worthy of investment.
+And like any good investment, you need to spend money on unique portrait photography for it to pay dividends.

-Great photography, unique photography – the type that is much a piece of art as it is a captured moment in time – will pay dividends for decades to come.
+Great professional photography, the type that is as much a piece of art as it is a captured moment in time, will pay dividends for decades to come.